Welcome!

 Research

 My research centers on the microsociological study of international relations.
 Everyday practices, face-to-face interactions, emotions, and embodied experiences are the small units of analysis that take centerstage in my research.
-Long considered irrelevant in a field dominated by grand and structural theories, my work is part of a growing body of scholarship that shows how small units have a distinct form (morphology) and enjoy a puzzling degree of autonomy from wider structural constraints, making them consequential in world politics.
+Long considered irrelevant in a field dominated by grand and structural theories, my work is part of a growing body of scholarship that shows how small units have a distinct form and enjoy a puzzling degree of autonomy from wider structural constraints, making them consequential in world politics.

 While I have an abiding interest in the wonders of the ‘micro,’ I wrestle with my structural and historical instincts.
 This informs my interest in asking how micro-level units are tethered to wider structures of class, race, and gender.
 In making these connections I draw a great deal of inspiration from structural approaches like historical sociology and Bourdieusian political sociology.